tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/date-timezone.md

 # Date & Timezone

-## Date Format
+## Datetime Format

-The Tape API returns all dates in a formatted string, similar to ISO 8601 and in UTC timezone.
+The Tape API returns all dates as a formatted string, similar to ISO 8601 and in UTC timezone.

 ```
 2022-02-01 15:00